-My breath fogs the air as walk across the car park.
-I dare not look back.
-I take the car key from my pocket.
-A push of a button and hazard lights blink their location.
+My breath fogs the air as I walk across the car park.
+I dare not look back, I must leave this behind.
+I take the car key from my pocket, a push of a button, hazard lights blink their location.
 I get in and start the engine, listening to it purr and tick as I apply buckle to clasp and turn the heating up.
-Sitting in the car, the world diluted by crystals, a cold distance to be savoured before the wounds open and the truth starts to flow.
+Sitting in the car, the world diluted by crystals, the cold distance is to be savoured before the wounds open and the truth starts to flow.
+Life starts its ebb.

-It’s colder than I realised and without realising I’m rubbing my hands to warm them, enjoying the building friction of skin on skin, flashback to hands grabbing my arm.
-I close my eyes for a moment, when I open them the windscreen has cleared.
+It’s colder than I realised and without noticing I find I’m rubbing my hands together to warm them, enjoying the building friction of skin on skin.
+Flashback to hands grabbing my arms, pulling me closer, skin on skin.
+I close my eyes for a moment and when I open them the windscreen has cleared.

-I sit for a few seconds, my mind is still racing through last night, I feel spaced out and emotional as I put the car in gear and start to drive.
+I sit for a few seconds longer, my mind still racing through last night.
+I feel spaced out and emotional.
+I put the car in gear and start to drive.
 As I pull out of the car park it’s only my internal auto-pilot that turns me homewards.

-The coast road is quiet, sunrise is only just creeping towards the horizon and I lose myself in the curves of the road, a billion tiny sparkles picked out by the morning frost, dazzling tarmac shouldered in rhinestone, headlights billboard roadsigns.
+The coast road is quiet, sunrise is only just creeping towards the horizon and I lose myself in the curves of the road, a billion tiny sparkles picked out by the morning frost, dazzling tarmac shouldered in rhinestone, headlights billboard the road signs.
+Mesmerising.

-It’s mesmerising, then suddenly a red eyed cat flashes at me as the kerb leaps into the road, I swerve and catch the car before it can skid.
-My heart races and I grip the steering wheel, knuckles white as the hotel bed-sheet, suddenly focused and very alive.
+Suddenly a red eyed cat flashes at me as the kerb leaps into the road, I swerve and catch the car before it can skid.
+My heart races, I grip the steering wheel, knuckles as white as the hotel bed-sheet.
+I am suddenly focused and very alive.

 The sunrise is in full flight now, a blushing pink sky reaches up to caress the last embers of the night.
-The road is dull by the time he reaches his home town, the frost has migrated from street to shrub.
+The road is dull by the time I reach my home town, the frost migrating from street to shrub.

-He reaches his neighbourhood and as he turns a corner he feels the slide start, he tries to catch it but it doesn’t matter, the moment has passed.
-The steering wheel spins in his hands, brakes lock wheels and do nothing.
-He is lost to the momentum and seconds later a dull crunk as a wheel catches a drain then rocks the car against unforgiving concrete.
-Dammit.
+As I reach my neighbourhood I turn the car into our street, the slide starts.
+I try to catch it but it’s too late, that moment has passed.
+The steering wheel spins in my hands, the brakes lock the wheels and nothing.
+I am lost to the momentum and seconds later a dull crunk echoes out as a wheel catches a drain then rocks the car against unforgiving concrete.

-Out of the car, breath rising as he looks down at the front wheel, askew, out of kilter, broken.
-He kicks it for good measure.
+Out of the car, breath rising as I look down at the front wheel, askew, out of kilter, broken.
+I give it a kick for good measure.

-His home is only a few minutes away so he leaves everything behind and starts to walk.
+My home is only a few minutes away so, leaving everything behind I start to walk.
 The sun dances low in the sky, hiding behind houses.
 The pavement is patched with line after criss-crossed line of spearing crystals, puddles on hold.

-His hand moves to the gate, red wooden lines edged in silver ice.
-He pushes it open, walks up the path way, in through the front door and she’s there already.
-Sitting on the bottom step, red eyes lined with tears, she looks up as he enters.
+My hand moves to the gate, red wooden lines edged in silver ice.
+Pushing it open, I walk up the path, up to the front door and she’s there already.
+Sitting on the bottom step, red eyes lined with tears, face set.
+She watches me as I approach.